Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Conclusions

 \item The sampler's ability to find SS\,433-like binaries is sensitive to the assumed variance of the mass transfer rate in the likelihood Eq.~(\ref{Eq:SamplePosterior}), which corresponds to the measurement uncertainty on the observed mass transfer rate of SS\,433 (see Table~\ref{Tab:Measurements}).
 This motivates future observational campaigns to provide improved constraints on the mass transfer rate of the binary in SS\,433.
 For example, if the future space-based AXIS telescope \citep{2023SPIE12678E..1ER} can constrain the uncertainty by at least one or two orders of magnitude smaller than the current measurement it would provide a potential performance boost for a model such as ours, a topic we leave to upcoming work \cite{MacMasterSteinle2026inprep}. \end{itemize} We note that our choice of the \textsc{COSMIC} population synthesis model stems from its modular design which allows for a high amount of binary specification in the likelihood evaluation, and the use of other models may lead to different results, although many such models are based on the same or similar assumptions.

 In future work, we plan to incorporate jet properties, which will offer valuable information for our progenitor inference framework.
 SS\,433 and its nebula W50 constitute the most robust Galactic example of jet-driven particle acceleration up to PeV energies \citep{SafiHarb2022ApJ935, MacIntyreetal2025inprep, 2025arXiv251006431T}.
 The observed jet morphology, spectral hardness gradients, and environmental feedback encode key information about the kinetic energy output, age, and ambient density.
 These parameters likely correlate with progenitor characteristics, suggesting a promising path forward for expanding the analysis presented in this study to include environmental information, such as jet–ISM interaction, similar to the analysis in \cite{2020ApJ...896...34H}.
 In addition to spectral and morphological properties, geometrical aspects of the jets of SS\,433 could be useful, for example by including the jet precession period of $\approx 162$ days \citep{2021MNRAS.507L..19C} and the half-opening angle of $\approx$20 deg \citep{2004ApJ...616L.159B}.
 These observables are likely governed by combinations of the binary mass ratio, orbital separation, and accretion disk tilt, with the precession period and jet cone angle potentially set by tidal or relativistic coupling between the disk and the binary orbit, implying the need for a model that relates the binary progenitor evolution to the jet convolved with the progenitor population model.
 With such a model, instead of modifying the likelihood function directly, one could constrain the population synthesis output in a similar way as done in our study in the likelihood evaluation.
+However, such a task is nontrivial, given the large uncertainties in jet launching mechanisms and their relation to kinematically-driven jet evolution and to population properties of stellar binaries.

+We note that the recent discovery by LHAASO of ultra-high-energy (UHE; \(E>100\) TeV) $\gamma$-ray emission from multiple Galactic micro-quasar systems, including SS\,433, V4641 Sgr, GRS 1915+105, MAXI J1820+070, and Cygnus X-1, has transformed our understanding of microquasars as extreme particle accelerators \citep{2024arXiv241008988L}.
+In particular, the detection of spatially‐extended UHE emission from SS\,433 in coincidence with a massive gas cloud strongly favors a hadronic origin and suggests that microquasar jets can accelerate protons (or heavier nuclei) up to PeV energies, making them viable Galactic PeVatrons \citep{2024arXiv241008988L}.
+The independent observations of V4641 Sgr by LHAASO and H.E.S.S. and the detection of extended X-ray emission around it by XRISM further support the notion that such systems may not be exceedingly rare \cite{2024Natur.634..557A,2025arXiv251110537A,2025ApJ...978L..20S}.